-Payments made to vendors that will benefit periods beyond the end of the current fiscal year are recorded as prepaid items and are accounted for on the consumption method
+Payments made to vendors that will benefit periods beyond the end of the current fiscal year are recorded as prepaid items and are expensed in the periods benefited.

 5. Restricted Assets

 Mandatory segregations of assets are presented as restricted assets.
 Such segregations are required by bond agreements and other external parties.
 Current liabilities payable from these restricted assets are so classified.